 - Installation of key power supplies

-- Coming into effect in July 2015, the amendment to standards BS7671:2008 will be discussed showing you how the installation of cables will change
+- In July 2015, there were amendments to standards BS7671:2008 the course will discuss showing you how the installation of cables changed

 Assessment and Course Notes